PronikFire/BLTE_Decoder/README.md

 File.WriteAllBytes("output.blte", blteEncoded);
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> If you are going to encode the data, you need to set Hash and LogicalSize to Block.
-If you don't do this, the data will be encoded incorrectly.
-UncompressedHash only needs to be set if you are going to encode with TableFormat equal to 0x10.
+> If you are going to encode the data, you can fill in additional fields such as Hash, logicalSize, encodingModeChar and uncompressedHash.

 ## References